s7xdd/mongodbcrud/README.md

-A web application that implements Next.js, TailwindCSS and MongoDB to perform CRUD Operations.
+A responsive web application that implements Next.js, TailwindCSS and MongoDB to perform CRUD Operations.